How to Import Himalayan Yak Chews into the US? Detailed Guide

 The high U.S. demand and the uniqueness of Himalayan chews offer branding opportunities.
 Many U.S. pet food companies import yak chews as private-label or white-label products.
 For example, one Nepali exporter noted that Manaram Group ships around 100 tonnes/month of chhurpi to the U.S. for repackaging under the “Himalayan Dog Chew” brand.
 Smaller U.S. pet startups often purchase generic yak chews and label them with their own branding and story about Himalayan origins.

-With the U.S. pet industry spent on natural treats, imported yak chews can command higher margins.
+With the U.S. pet industry spending on natural treats, imported yak chews can command higher margins.
 A packaging expert found that a unique flavor or limited-edition yak chew can fetch a 42% profit margin compared to generic products.
 Importers should explore private labeling: working with a Nepali manufacturer to create exclusive recipes, flavors or sizes.
 As the pet packaging blog notes, “the brands winning right now combine all these elements – they’re not just selling dog chews, they’re selling an experience”.

 U.S. importers should also watch for new channels: e-commerce sales of pet treats are booming (set to overtake retail by 2027).
 Private-label yak chew brands that optimize online marketing (clear windows, health claims, Himalayan images) can quickly carve out loyal audiences.
 In short, by partnering with certified Nepali exporters, U.S. companies can develop branded Himalayan yak chew lines – whether by sticking with the standard “white-label” products or investing in fully private-label R&D.